njkrichardson/algodiff/README.md

 ## Automatic Differentiation

 Algodiff is a small header-only library for **automatic differentiation**.
-Automatic (also known as algorithmic or computational) differentiation is a core technology underlying applications that span scientific and high performance computing, optimization, sensitivity analysis.
-These areas in turn fuel computing applications in areas like machine learning, computational engineering and design, physical simulation, and graphics, to name a few.
+Automatic (also known as algorithmic or computational) differentiation is a core technology underlying applications that span scientific and high performance computing, optimization, and sensitivity analysis.
+These areas in turn serve as the foundation for myriad computing applications across areas like machine learning, computational engineering and design, physical simulation, and graphics, to name a few.

 ## Contents
   1. [Getting Started]()